jlperla/web-academic/content/post/computational-macro/index.md

 - Missing a midterm for ANY acceptable reason will result in its weight being automatically transferred to the final exam.
 - The final exam date will be announced by Student Services about half-way through the term.
 - There is no make-up final.
 Travel plans and/or cheap tickets are not a reason to miss the final.
-If you have a medical	or other compelling reason why you cannot take the final exam at its scheduled time you must follow the formal process and get an Academic Concession from your Faculty Advising Office (see below)
+If you have a medical	or other compelling reason why you cannot take the final exam at its scheduled time you must follow the formal process and get a Standing Deferred Academic Concession from your Faculty Advising Office (see below)

 **Policy for Academic Concessions:**
 Sometimes, things happen during the course of a semester that can affect your ability to succeed.
 There are three main categories: